 Police and army personal removed 222 people from Bastion Point, Auckland, ending an occupation that had begun in January 1977.
 Ngāti Whātua were protesting against the loss of land in the Ōrakei Block, which had once been declared ‘absolutely inalienable’.

-In 2022, Shortland Street was New Zealand’s longest-running television drama series
+Shortland Street is New Zealand’s longest-running television drama series

 Dixon's victory at the Brickyard in 2008, the first Indianapolis 500 win by a New Zealander, helped him secure his second Indy Racing League championship.